 Give reasons for your answer and include any relevant examples from your own knowledge and experience.

 Nowadays, international languages are rapidly growing globally, but using of the local ones is going to be deteriorated dramatically.
 Although some may agree that this has been more beneficial to societies, I personally think that its drawbacks have surpassed the advantages.

-In conclusion, although dominations of some languages have had several advantages, the importance of other languages should not be neglected.
+In conclusion, although the domination of some languages has had several advantages, the importance of other languages should not be neglected.
 I personally believe that protection of mother languages can raise the value of nations` cultures and their prosperity in education.

 [ Written by - Rambod Taghaodi ]